It is very difficult to separate the artistic (fine art nude photography) of the nude from the erotic and the sexual.

 It was the art historian Kenneth Clark who claimed there is a difference.
 A naked human body is exposed, vulnerable, embarrassing, he wrote in his 1956 book The Nude.
 “The word ‘nude’, on the other hand, carries, in educated usage, no uncomfortable overtone.
 The vague image it projects into the mind is not of a huddled and defenceless body, but of a balanced, prosperous and confident body … ” (Jones, J.The Guardian 2006)

-So no matter what terminology you use someone will always claim that your fine art nude is porn or maybe vice versa. what is more important is your ideas, your themes and does the work satisfy you.
+No matter what terminology you use someone will always claim that your fine art nude is porn or maybe vice versa.
+What is more important is your ideas, your themes and does the work satisfy you.

 fine art. (n.d.).
 Collins English Dictionary – Complete & Unabridged 10th Edition.
 Retrieved November 9, 2017 from Dictionary.com website http://www.dictionary.com/browse/fine-art